Best Great British Bake Off recipes

 Every year, it brings us a loveable bunch of contestants, two joyful presenters and two (usually) amiable judges.
-And whatever you think of Paul Hollywood and Mary Berry’s comments, there’s no denying that there are some truly talented bakers on GBBO (as it’s come to be affectionately called).
+And whatever you think of the judges’ comments, there’s no denying that there are some truly talented bakers on the Bake Off (as it’s come to be affectionately called).

 Want to recreate some of the best Bake Off bakes in your own kitchen?
-Here’s our guide to some of the show’s best ever recipes.
+Here’s our guide to some of the show’s best recipes from its early seasons.

 Top cakes and sweet treats